DanielFlockhart/Chemical-SMILES-toolkit/README.md

 # Chemical Compound Clustering

-This Python project aims to cluster chemical compounds based on their SMILES (Simplified Molecular Input Line Entry System) representation.
-It provides a user-friendly interface to input a SMILES string and obtain a cluster of similar chemicals along with their respective SMILES.
+This Python project aims to cluster chemical compounds based on their SMILES (Simplified Molecular Input Line Entry System) representation and provides a user-friendly interface to input a SMILES string and obtain a cluster of similar chemicals along with their respective SMILES.

 There is no requirement to cluster the default data on first use, it has already been clustered using 100 clusters.